-Provide feedback that is simple and direct - focussing on a few key items the learner can do to improve communication.
-Consider providing class time for learners to review and, if appropriate, implement the action-oriented feedback given.
+When learners have completed the productive assessment tasks, provide feedback that is simple and direct.
+Focus on a few key items the learner is doing well and areas where they can improve.
+Provide class time for learners to review and, if appropriate, implement the action-oriented feedback.
 While learners are doing this, circulate and provide individual support as needed.
-Ask learners to show you when work is completed.
-If a common issue surfaces, consider giving a clarifying, mini lesson on the area that learners are having difficulty with.
+If a common issue surfaces, consider giving a mini lesson and further practice on the area that learners are having difficulty with.

 Consider having learners use the assessment tool for self-assessment before they hand in their work.
-Learners insert their initials in the appropriate column (not yet/meets expectations) beside each criterion - or writing "not sure" if appropriate.
+They can insert their initials in the appropriate column (meets/not yet) beside each criterion or write "not sure" if appropriate.